-- .1 Brick: - Burned clay brick to CAN/CSA A82.1, Type FBX, Grade SW, as manufactured by .1 Meridian Brick or Brampton Brick. - .2 To match sizes and textures of existing brick, and to be of similar colours. - .3 Brick to be tinted to match existing where exposed. - .2 Obtain materials for patching, coating, crack repair, setting, and repointing from a single manufacturer to ensure compatibility and matching in guality, colour, and texture. - .3 Mortar: - fine grain aggregate, graded in accordance with CSA-A179 .1 Sand: .2 - Water: potable, free of ice and any contaminants, to CSA A179. - .3 Portland cement: to CAN/CSA-A5 normal Type 10. - .4 Hydrated lime: type 'S', in accordance with ASTM C207 - As recommended by mortar manufacturer.
-Colour to match .5 Colouring agent: existing at each site. - .4 Metal Anchors: Conforming to Ontario Building Code. - Through Wall Flashing: Refer to Section 07 26 00 .5 - .6 Prefinished Metal Flashing: Refer to Section 07 62 00 - .7 Weep Hole Vents: Blok-Lok "Cell-Vent" ventilator. - .8 Wall Ties: .1 - For brick veneer to existing masonry, concrete or brick: - .1 BL-5407 Repair and Restoration masonry fastener by Blok-Lok, stainless steel. - .2 For masonry to existing masonry: - .1 Torg-Lok Mechanical Anchoring System by Blok-Lok; Torg-Lok 510 Series Anchors.
+- .1 Brick: - .1 Burned clay brick to CAN/CSA A82.1, Type FBX, Grade SW, as manufactured by Meridian Brick or Brampton Brick. - .2 To match sizes and textures of existing brick, and to be of similar colours. - .3 Brick to be tinted to match existing. - .2 Obtain materials for patching, coating, crack repair, setting, and repointing from a single manufacturer to ensure compatibility and matching in quality, colour, and texture. - .3 Mortar: - .1 Sand: fine grain aggregate, graded in accordance with CSA-A179 - .2 Water: potable, free of ice and any contaminants, to CSA A179. - .3 Portland cement: to CAN/CSA-A5 normal Type 10. - .4 Hydrated lime: type 'S', in accordance with ASTM C207 - .5 Colouring agent: As recommended by mortar manufacturer.
+Colour to match existing at each site. - .4 Metal Anchors: Conforming to Ontario Building Code. - .5 Wall Ties: - .1 For brick veneer to existing masonry, concrete or brick: - .1 BL-5407 Repair and Restoration masonry fastener by Blok-Lok, stainless steel. - .2 For masonry to existing masonry: - .1 Torq-Lok Mechanical Anchoring System by Blok-Lok; Torq-Lok 510 Series Anchors. - .6 Brick Stain: Staining shall be the products of Nawkaw Corporation, or PermaTint.